CodePatterns

 • *, +, and ? if preceded by a Tree-sitter query as in the example above.

-Capturing & deleting Tree-sitter nodes
+Capturing & Deleting Tree-sitter Nodes

-Captured nodes within Tree-sitter queries are available in the replacement, and the names can be prefixed with a dash (e.g. @-name) to delete those nodes from the result (ie. they will not be there when a surrounding capture is inserted into the replacement).
+Captured nodes within Tree-sitter queries are available in the replacement, and the names can be prefixed with a dash (e.g. @-name) to delete those nodes from the result (i.e. they will not be there when a surrounding capture is inserted into the replacement).

 Deleted nodes are available to use elsewhere in the replacement without the prefix, e.g. @name.
+This allows portions of code to be selected and moved around in a semantic way.

-Replacement expressions
+Replacement Expressions

 A replacement expression consists of one or more of the following: